Esri/arcgis-maps-sdk-samples-qt/README.md

 #### Clone the toolkit repo

-Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the [ArcGIS Runtime Toolkit - Qt](https://github.com/Esri/arcgis-runtime-toolkit-qt.git).
+Change directory into your locally cloned samples repo and then use `git clone` to get a copy of the [ArcGIS Maps SDK for Qt Toolkit](https://github.com/Esri/arcgis-runtime-toolkit-qt.git).

 ```bash
 # Change directory to the clone of the samples repository